4d/docs/website/translated_docs/es/FormObjects/properties_Display.md

 If the user enters a negative number, the leftmost character is displayed as a minus sign (unless a negative display format has been specified).
 If ##0 is the format, minus 26 is displayed as –26 and minus 260 is displayed as <<< because the minus sign occupies a placeholder and there are only three placeholders.
 > No matter what the display format, 4D accepts and stores the number entered in the field.
-No information is lost.
+No se pierde ninguna información.

 Each placeholder character has a different effect on the display of leading or trailing zeros.
 A leading zero is a zero that starts a number before the decimal point; a trailing zero is a zero that ends a number after the decimal point.